Quantum groups and Nichols algebras acting on conformal field theories: Quantum Symmetrizers in Quantum Groups and Nichols Algebras

-In fact every Nichols algebra (e.g. from diagonal braiding) comes with (generalized) \emph{root system}, a \emph{Weyl groupoid} and a \emph{PBW-type basis}, see \cite{Heck09,HS10}.
-The Weyl groupoid plays a similar role as the Weyl group does for ordinary root systems in Lie algebras and quantum gropus, but in the general case not all Weyl chambers look the same.
-This behaviour is already familiar from super-Lie algebras, which are a special case of Nichols algebras.
+In fact, a general Nichols algebra possesses many structures familiar from Lie algebras: It has a \emph{generalized root system}, a \emph{Weyl groupoid} and a \emph{Poincare-Birkhoff-Witt (PBW) basis}, see \cite{Heck09,HS10,AHS10}.
+A generalized root system is a set of hyperplanes, one for each root, that fulfills some crystallographic integrality condition.
+However, in contrast to root systems of Lie algebras, not all choices of simple roots (Weyl chambers), have the same braiding matrix or even the same Cartan matrix.
+This behaviour is already familiar from Lie superalgebras, which can be seen as special cases of Nichols algebras:

-\begin{example}[Super Lie algebra $\mathfrak{sl(2|1)}$] Let $q$ be a primitive $\ell$-th root of unity.
-Consider the following two braiding matrices:
+\begin{example}[Quantum group for $\mathfrak{sl(2|1)})$] Let $q$ be a primitive $\ell$-th root of unity.
+Consider the braided vector spaces $M',M''$ with the following different braiding matrices:

-Then the associated Nichols algebras $\cB(M'),\cB(M'')$ are not isomorphic, but of the same dimension $2\cdot 2\cdot \mathrm{ord}(q^2)$.
-Reflection on the first root of the Nichols algebra $\cB(M')$ returns $\cB(M'')$ and vice versa (this is the so-called ''odd reflection'' in super-Lie algebra theory), while reflection on the second root of the Nichols algebra $\cB(M'')$ maps $\cB(M'')$ to itself. \end{example}
+The associated root system is the standard Lie algebra root system of type $A_2$ with three positive roots.
+However, two of the roots are decorated by self-braiding $q_{\alpha\alpha}=-1$ and one root has self-braiding $q_{\alpha\alpha}=q^2$, hence there are two different types of Weyl chambers.